 Clearly, you can see that the interest rate is important to a bank as a primary revenue driver.
 The interest rate is an amount owed as a percentage of a principal amount (the amount borrowed or deposited).
 In the short term, the interest rate is set by central banks that regulate the level of interest rates to promote a healthy economy and control inflation.

 In the long term, interest rates are set by supply and demand pressures.
 A high demand for long-term maturity debt instruments will lead to a higher price and lower interest rates.
 Conversely, a low demand for long-term maturity debt instruments will lead to a lower price and higher interest rates.

-Banks benefit by paying depositors a low interest rate and being able to charge lenders a higher interest rate.
-However, banks need to manage credit risk, which the lenders may potentially default on loans.
+Banks benefit by paying depositors a low interest rate and being able to charge borrowers a higher interest rate.
+However, banks need to manage credit risk, which is the potential of a borrower to default on their loans.

 Capital Markets-Related Income